KrazyThief20543/KrazyThief-s-Falcon-9-and-FH-SFS-ModPack/README.md

 # KrazyThief's Falcon 9 and FH SFS *ModPack*:

+This is a modpack for the falcon 9 and soon the falcon heavy rockets that were made by SpaceX, with unique features like changing ISP of Engine, changing nozzle and changing logos on the upper fuel tank.

 ## Planning to add following:

 - RCS [Done, Wanna possibly make it look better]